 In 2013, 180 Creative Camp gathered, once again, young creatives from different artistic areas, from 6 to 14 July, for a week of creation, urban intervention, masterclasses, workshops and talks with some of the most innovative national and international creators of areas such as cinema, music, video, architecture, advertising, installation art and urban art.
 This is an unique opportunity for you to develop your work in media arts with professional creators of international reference.

 Special attention to Florentijn Hofman’s (Holland) presence who has been impressing the whole world with his XXL installations.
-Mr. Thoms (Italy), UiU (Portugal/Spain), Madalena Martins (Portugal) and Dub Video Connection (Portugal) are other names that will join Florentijn in this edition.
-Stay tuned for updates that will be presented during the next few weeks.
+Daniel Brereton, Mr. Thoms, Madalena Martins, Enrique Pacheco, Dub Video Connection are other names that joined Florentijn in this edition.

 WORKSHOP + TALK